Neon:PrairieLand

 I'm always left asking the question (in my best whiny voice) Why?
 Why all of this?

-In my eyes, I only chose to love someone who I felt was well worth it... and I still do!
-So why have I been met with so much cruelty and disdain over the years from her family?
+In my eyes, I only chose to love someone who I felt was well worth it—and I still do!
+So why have I been met with so much cruelty and disdain over the years by her family?
+I just wanted to be loved and accepted by them.

-And I feel guilty that it has affected our family's future.
-Robbed us of of our dreams.
+And I feel guilty that it has affected our family's future and robbed us of our dreams.
 At one time, it even influenced us not to move back to Australia out of fear that it would upset my mother-in-law.
-I regret trading a loving, supportive network for my family for many years of indifference, abuse and misery.
+I regret trading a loving, supportive network for my small family for many years of indifference, abuse and misery.
 That fills me with so much guilt.
 My girls deserve so much better...
 I deserve so much better... but anyway ship has sailed...